What Would Kurt Cobain & Nirvana Be Doing Now?

 Whatever the case may be I can't imagine him going much further before walking away from the business.
 I think he would have definitely gone into retirement.
 It was just a matter of whether or not he'd make it known publicly or he would go away quietly without much notice.
 I do think, though, that Kurt would have returned.
 I just don't know if it would have been with Nirvana.
 Night right away anyway.

 I think of Bruce Springsteen's situation as one that was very similar to Kurt Cobain's.
 Springsteen had become so negatively affected by the massive success of 1984's "Born In The USA" album that he decided to break up the E Street band and record albums as a solo artist (1987's 'Tunnel Of Love', 1991's 'Human Touch' and 'Lucky Town').
 It wasn't until 1999, 15 years after "Born In The USA", that Bruce was finally ready to get the E Street band back together again.

 Would Kurt have done the same with Nirvana?

-This September will mark the 25th year since Nirvana released their groundbreaking album 'Nevermind'.
-I can see the headline now: "After over 20 years apart Kurt Cobain and Nirvana will reunite to celebrate the 25th anniversary of 'Nevermind'".
+September 2021 will mark the 30th year since Nirvana released their groundbreaking album 'Nevermind'.
+I can see the headline now: "After nearly 25 years apart, Kurt Cobain and Nirvana will reunite to celebrate the 30th anniversary of 'Nevermind'".